 Honey comes in different colors, as the bees use different nectar sources throughout the spring.

 We are a small apiary in Laurel MD, just south of the Patuxent Wildlife Center.
 The bees are worked by Kim, Mike and James Mehalick.
-Right now we have 18 hives, at the house.
-These are all from packages and splits which are new hives with a new queen that need to build up for this winter.
+Right now we have 45 hives, at the house and in three outyards.
+Our mating nucs are small hives, splits from our larger colonies with a new queen.
 We get no honey from a hive until it is in its second year.

 In preparing our honey we keep it as natural as possible.
 We simply filter our honey, never heat it.
 It is full of all the goodness from the bees.
 Normally we have ttwo extractions to get the light yellow prized black locust honey.
 This pale honey is flavorful and wonderful, and is from the black locust tree one of the primary nectar sources here in Maryland.
 The tree flowers for 7-9 days in April.
 If the hives are not strong enough early - very little honey is made.
-We sell liquid honey in 2 oz honey bears, 4 oz muth jars ( based on a glass mold from the 1880's), 8 oz and 1 pound sizes.
+We sell liquid honey in 2 oz honey bears, 8 oz and 1 pound sizes.